vijay-varadarajan/Aerodrome-Lookup-Service/README.md

 I decided to split this progam into several different functions and also separate files, each performing separate tasks instead of clumping them together in one file or function as this makes the code very easy to handle, while coding as well as debugging.
 Also, this makes the source code easier to understand.

-Finally, the user can choose to perform another search again which runs the search function once again or to exit the program which logs the user out.
+Finally, the user can choose to perform another search again which runs the search function once again or to exit the program which logs the user out, with a kitty thanking the user.

 ## External resources